retraigo/deto_website/content/events/non-technical-events/event3.md

 ## Rules & Guidelines

 - The participant should be an individual
-- The photo should be taken on the event day
+- The photo should be taken and submitted before 26/3/2024 to the respective no or email
 - Winner will be selected based on no of likes
 - Theme: BEAUTY OF ENGINEERING
 - The winner will be announced on 1/04/ 2024 (10:00 AM)
-- The entry fee ₹100
+- Photos should be sent to the WhatsApp no: 9361165096 OR GMAIL: photographydetono@gmail.com

 ## Contact